 Can we test for toxin-producing strains of Clostridium perfringens?

 In the past, looking under the microscope for Clostridial spores was thought to be helpful, since we know the organism must change to its spore-form to produce toxin.
-Apparently, the organism sporulates without necessarily producing toxin so this method has not been as helpful as we had hoped.
+Apparently, the organism may sporulate innocuously without producing toxin so this method has not been as helpful as we had hoped.
 Clostridium perfringens can be cultured from the feces of 80% of dogs whether they have diarrhea or not.
 The culture will not tell us if the strain present can produce the enterotoxin.
 Clearly we need to know more than whether there is Clostridium perfringens present.
 This is where PCR testing comes in.
 PCR testing is a form of DNA testing whereby the Clostridium perfringens present are tested for the DNA needed to make the different enterotoxins.
 In this way, we can detect the genes that are specifically capable of producing enterotoxin.
 Further, the number of gene copies can be measured so that we can tell if large amounts of toxin genes are present or if small amounts are present.
 Large amounts of toxin genes are associated with disease so that in this way we can tell if one of the Clostridium perfringens enterotoxins is likely to be contributing to the patient's diarrhea.

 When should we treat for Clostridium perfringens?